quantin96/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-Students is not in the list.
+Students are not in the list.
     * 2a1.
 Mentorstack shows an error message.

   Use case ends.